Teaching homeschool reading

 Your child will probably gravitate to comics and simple series books in the early years.
 This is fine, and will help the him or her see reading as a source of enjoyment rather than difficulty.

 At the same time, you should provide listening exposure to more challenging literature such as that included in the Literature portion of the curriculum.
-By middle school, your child should be reading at least some of the curriculum literature independently in addition to freely chosen books.
+By middle school, your child should be reading most of the curriculum literature independently in addition to freely chosen books.